Counters | Energy Efficiency

 Once you’ve chosen your refrigerated counter there are a number of ways you can save more energy on a day to day basis.
 From simple tips such as ensuring that doors are kept shut to positioning counters away from heat sources.
 Ensuring equipment is regularly serviced and maintained will help to ensure efficient operation and extend the life of the counter.

-Take a look at our range of counters here.
+Take a look at our range of energy efficient counters here.